GeoscienceAustralia/dea-notebooks/README.rst

 Draft pull requests
 ^^^^^^^^^^^^^^^^^^^

 For pull requests you would like help with or that are a work in progress, consider using Github's `draft pull request <https://github.blog/2019-02-14-introducing-draft-pull-requests/>`_ feature.
-This indicates your work is a draft, allowing you to get feedback from other DEA users before it is published on the ``master`` branch.
+This indicates that your work is still a draft, allowing you to get feedback from other DEA users before it is published on the ``master`` branch.

 DEA Notebooks template notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A template notebook has been developed to make it easier to create new notebooks that meet all the pull request checklists.
+A template notebook has been developed to make it easier to create new notebooks that meet all the pull request checklist requirements.
 The template notebook contains a simple structure and useful general advice on writing and formatting Jupyter notebooks.
 The template can be found here: `DEA_notebooks_template.ipynb <https://github.com/GeoscienceAustralia/dea-notebooks/blob/master/DEA_notebooks_template.ipynb>`_

 Using the template is not required for working branch notebooks, but is *highly recommended* as it will make it much easier to publish any notebooks on ``master`` in the future.